Checking for non-preferred file/folder path names (may take a long time depending on the number of files/folders) ...

 Abstract

-This HydroShare resource delivers a complete, modular workflow for implementing the Next Generation Water Modeling Framework (NextGen) using cloud-based or containerized computing environments.
+This HydroShare resource delivers a complete, modular workflow for implementing the Next Generation Water Resources Modeling Framework (NextGen) using cloud-based or containerized computing environments.
 The workflow guides users through each key component of a research-scale hydrologic modeling application, including model input data preparation, model configuration and execution, calibration, and performance evaluation.

 To run this workflow, users must launch the resource within an interactive computing environment.
 From the HydroShare "Open With" web app connector, select "CIROH-2i2c JupyterHub", then choose the pre-configured "CIROH Community NextGen Hub" image.
 This environment includes all required NextGen tools and dependencies to ensure consistent, reproducible execution.